aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 ### Prerequisites

-This lab is targeted for IT security focused individuals who are interested in learning about automating security related events on AWS.
+This module is targeted for IT security focused individuals who are interested in learning about automating security related events on AWS.
 You will need an AWS account with administrators access.

-To successfully complete this lab, you should be familiar with AWS services including Amazon EC2, S3, VPC etc. and have a basic understanding of security groups, Network Access Control List (NACL), IAM Policies etc. You should be comfortable logging into and using the AWS Management Console and have familiarity with AWS Identity and Access Management (IAM).
+To successfully complete this module, you should be familiar with AWS services including Amazon EC2, S3, VPC etc. and have a basic understanding of security groups, Network Access Control List (NACL), IAM Policies etc. You should be comfortable logging into and using the AWS Management Console and have familiarity with AWS Identity and Access Management (IAM).

 ### Select a Region